You are currently viewing Bjagay Menchu, the Bone Healing Medicinal Spring in Paro

 Therapeutic Values or Ethnopharmacological Uses of Bjagay Menchu

-Bjagay Menchu is used to treat fractures, arthritis, ulcers, cardiac diseases, and physical wounds.
+Bjagay Menchu treats fractures, arthritis, ulcers, cardiac diseases, and physical wounds.
 People say Menchu is best for bone-related issues and effectively healing fractures.

 There are many incidents where people who could barely stand could walk on their own after soaking in the Menchu for some days.
 The majority of the visitors are people who had broken bones and injuries due to accidents.